OpenNebula/docs/source/advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.rst

 .. _appflow_use_cli_running_state:

-Determining when a VM is REAADY
+Determining when a VM is READY
 -------------------------------

 Depending on the deployment strategy, OneFlow will wait until all the VMs in a specific role are all in running state before deploying VMs that belong to a child role.
 How OneFlow determines the running state of the VMs can be specified with the checkbox ``Wait for VMs to report that the are READY`` available in the service creation dialog in Sunstone, or the attribute in ``ready_status_gate`` in the top-level of the service JSON.